neffej/vini-vidi-testi/README.md

 ## Current Bugs
-*I'm not aware of any functional bugs at right at this moment, but the styling is tremendously basic.
+*The styling is tremendously basic.
 I plan to upgrade the CSS when I have a little more time, and when I need more CSS practice!

+*The submission function at the end allows a user to submit more than once.
+I just need to tweak the submitbutton logic to fix that.

 ## Installation
 The website is accessible at the links below.
 You can navigate there with any functional web browser.